Roger-McCoy/discord-bot-bmo/readme.txt

 // npm install --save ytdl-core opusscript // Installs modules/packages for the music player.
 // After setting this stuff up, we created our main.js file.

-// node . // To turn bot on in cmd in that folder.
+// node . // To turn bot on in cmd in that folder (the root directory of the project).